HK Express: 2019–present: Acquisition by Cathay Pacific

-Cathay Pacific executives confirmed in late February 2019 that it was in "active discussions" about its interest of a full or partial takeover of HK Express from current owner HNA Group, although an agreement had yet to be reached at the time.

-On 25 March 2019, the South China Morning Post reported that Cathay Pacific had agreed to buy the airline.

-On 27 March 2019, Cathay Pacific agreed to take over HK Express for HK$4.93 billion (US$628 million), with the transaction to close by the end of 2019.
-At the time, HK Express operated 23 Airbus A320 aircraft on 25 routes from Hong Kong to Japan and Southeast Asia with a net asset value of HK$1.12 billion, while the airline recorded a profit of HK$60 million in 2017, but recorded a loss of HK$141 million in 2018.
-The acquisition will be paid with HK$2.25 billion in cash and HK$2.68 billion in promissory loan notes, and HK Express will subsequently withdraw from U-FLY Alliance.
-By the time the acquisition transaction is completed, HK Express will become Cathay Pacific's wholly owned subsidiary.
+On 27 March 2019, Cathay Pacific agreed teatms purchase HK Express for HK$4.93 billion with the transaction to close by the end of 2019.
+At the time, HK Express operated 13 Airbus A320 and 10 Airbus A321 aircraft on 25 routes from Hong Kong to Japan and Southeast Asia.
+HK Express withdrew from U-FLY Alliance.
 Following the acquisition, Cathay Pacific has stated that it intends to continue the operation of HK Express as a stand-alone low-cost carrier separate from its existing full-service operations.

-However, according to the announcement, a firm of solicitors acting for a shareholder of an intermediate holding company of HK Express, has contested the seller's entry into an agreement for the transaction.
-It also states that Cathay Pacific has the right to terminate the share purchase if proceedings are commenced to prevent the transaction.
-The contesting party is widely believed to be the chairman and the major shareholder of HK Express, Zhong Guosong, who has clarified that he has no intention to sell the company and will potentially launch legal action regarding the sale.

 On 19 July 2019, Cathay Pacific announced the acquisition of Hong Kong Express Airways had been completed.
 HK Express is now a wholly owned subsidiary of Cathay Pacific.
 However, HK Express will continue to operate as a low-cost carrier stand-alone airline.

 Impact of COVID-19 and aftermath

 HK Express suspended all flight operations from 23 March to 30 April 2020 due to reduced demand caused by the COVID-19 pandemic.

 On 10 June 2020, HK Express announced another suspension of flight operations, which was followed with a Flight Operations Resumption Plan, and announced resumption of all operations gradually from 2 August 2020.

 HK Express has then recovered, despite the ongoing pandemic in Hong Kong, and announced new services to Taipei, Kaohsiung, and Singapore.